 Medical Facilities & Services

 Medical facilities in Phnom Penh seemed basic for locals walking in off the streets.
 From hospital care centers to dentists, if you don’t have to get sick in Phnom Penh, then I wouldn’t.
 Pharmacies are your best bet to catch your medical needs early on.
 I can’t promise anything after that.

-They certainly aren’t as creative as the Vietnamese, with stackable items all perfectly balanced on a motorbike.
-Phnom Penhers are much more chilled out.
-Still, here’s a couple of interesting means of moving things around.
+Cambodians certainly aren’t as creative as the Vietnamese, with stackable items all perfectly balanced on a motorbike.
+Phnom Penhers love their motorbikes, but are much more relaxed about transporting things in normal means.
+Still, here’s a couple of interesting ways of moving things around.